RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 * Read: `40(7)`, `30xx`
 * Write: `40(7)`, `A0xx`+crc, `xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`+crc

-## MIFARE Classic Gen1A OTP/One Time Programming
+## MIFARE Classic OTP2
 ^[Top](#top)

 Similar to Gen1A, but after first block 0 edit, tag no longer replies to 0x40 command.

+### Characteristics

-Initial UID is 00000000
+* Initial UID is 00000000
+* BCC: unknown
+* SAK/ATQA: fixed

-All bytes are 00 from factory wherever possible.
+* All bytes are 00 from factory wherever possible.

 ### Identify
 ^[Top](#top)